drizzle-team/brocli/README.md

 -   `subcommands` - subcommands for command
     :warning: - command can't have subcommands and `positional` options at the same time

+-   `metadata` - any data that you want to attach to command to later use in docs generation step

 ### Running commands